 For the first wash, add half a cup of white vinegar to the wash water, along with about half the recommended amount of laundry detergent.
 The vinegar will help set the colors and remove any residue on the towels.
 Dry them thoroughly on a low heat setting, using wool dryer balls to help keep the fabric soft and to reduce drying time.

-Use a mild detergent with towels.
-If you notice your towels are feeling a bit stiff, try using half the recommended amount of detergent.
-Detergent can build up on the fibers over time, thus reducing absorbency and fluffiness.
+Use a mild detergent when washing towels.
+If you notice your towels feel stiff, try using half as much.
+Detergent can build up on fibers over time, reducing absorbency and fluffiness.
 Also:

 If you need help selecting the best type of towel for your home, see our Towel Materials and Sizes guide.

-How to Clean Musty or Soiled Towels
+How Often to Wash Towels

-How to Dry Towels in a Dryer
+How to Dry Towels

 Instead of using a fabric softener or fabric sheet, toss in a few Wool Dryer Balls to help fluff the towels and further reduce drying time.
 If you’d prefer your bath linens to have a light scent, try a few drops of essential oil.
 (You can learn more in this guide, Do Wool Dryer Balls Really Work?)